-In November, Dr. Charles Trainor delivered a paper entitled "Toward a 'New Species of Writing': Fielding and Ballad Opera" at the annual convention of the Pacific Ancient and Modern Language Association in San Diego, CA. In addition, his article, "He Stoops to Conquer: Fielding and English Song," appeared in the 2013 volume of the peer-reviewed journal Miscelanea.
+In the fall of 2014, Dr. Charles Trainor delivered a paper entitled "Fielding's Musical Aesthetic" at the annual convention of the Pacific Ancient and Modern Language Association in Riverside, CA.